Heuristical and numerical considerations for the carbuncle phenomenon: Review of the numerical schemes for our experiments

 \subsubsection{HLLE}

-In\cite{hll}, Harten, Lax, and van Leer present a simple and robust numerical flux function with low computational cost.
+As an example of an incomplete flux, we employ HLLE\@.
+In\cite{hll}, Harten, Lax, and van Leer present and discuss a variety of numerical flux functions, the simplest and most robust of which is usually called HLL, a scheme with very low computational cost\footnote{Their more elaborate solvers somehow anticipate HLLC~\cite{hllc}}.
 Their basic idea is to start from conservation.
 First, one estimates~\(S_L \leq 0 \leq S_R\) for the bounding speeds of the Riemann problem given by left and right states~\(\VEC q_l\), \(\VEC q_r\).
 If one uses conservation for rectangle~\([S_l,S_r]\times [0,1]\) in space and time, the mean value of the conserved quantities~\(\VEC q\) in the intermediate states of the Riemann problem can be computed.
 From this, by integration over~\([S_l,0]\times [0,1]\) and~\([0,S_r]\times [0,1]\) and averaging, one obtains the numerical flux

 We assume now that~\(\tilde{\MAT A} = \tilde{\MAT A} (\VEC q_l,\VEC q_r)\) is a consistent local linearization, a so-called Roe matrix, and thus satisfies condition~\eqref{eq:45}.
 Then~\eqref{eq:13} can be rewritten as